1 What is bullying?

 (a) For the person carrying out the bullying behaviour:

-- Staff will ensure that the person carrying out the bullying behaviour is helped to see that their behaviour is bullying, to think about the effect their behaviour has had on others, and to change this in the future
+- Staff will ensure that the person carrying out the bullying behaviour is helped to see that their behaviour is bullying, to think about the effect their behaviour has had on others, and to change this in the future, this will use restorative approaches and as part of this work the perpetrator will be encouraged to apologise for their actions.

 (b) For the person experiencing bullying:

-- The student experiencing bullying will be offered extra support from their Head of Year, Form Tutor and other staff.
+- The student experiencing bullying will be offered additional support from Achievement Support staff, including on an everyday basis by their form tutor.

-- School counselling will be provided if requested
+- School counselling may be provided if requested.